yeah1tnt/phase-3-project/README.md

 9 - Have to reset alembic due to error, redo revision and upgrade head, foreign key for user_id and relationship

 10 - refined show all user and score and reset user's score

+11 - dictionary, showing word and adding word with choice of what part of speech it will be.

+12 - generate a random word and find its definition based on random chance of a part of speech.
+Force the function to return a value if it did not find any the first time based on the word generated.